dominicparga/howto/arch.md

 - Manual `stanzas` (`menuentry`s) and their options for `refind.conf` can be found [here][rodsbooks/refind/configfile#stanzas].
 - `/efi/EFI/refind/refind.conf` vs `/boot/refind_linux.conf`: Former is the manually written config while latter is taken for automatically detected kernels.
   Take a look at [the archwiki][archlinux/wiki/refind_linux.conf] for more info.

+### Configure Kernel

+Take a look [at this super link][kernel/v5.4/params] for documentation of the options.
+Note that you could have another version as used in the URL.

+To check your kernel-version, execute `uname -r`.

 ## Notes when setting up Arch <a name="setup-arch"></a>